SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-13-jnj-thrombosis-pause.md

 - JnJ is about 5% of doses given in US so far.
 Pfizer &amp; Moderna deliver 23 million doses/week without notable safety concerns (though with difficult cold chain requirements).
-The Biden administration is confident there will be enough vaccine _in the US_, even if we restrict it to Pfizer &amp; Moderna.
+The Biden administration is confident there will be enough vaccine _in the US_, even if we restrict it to Pfizer &amp; Moderna (at 3 million doses/day, 23 million doses/week is just barely enough).
 Outside the US, particularly in the developing world where AZ/OX and JNJ are preferred because of handling issues, it's an uglier story.

 ## Some risk comparisons